 Well, h1 tags are true headlines because they appear at the top of your post content and are visible to the users.

 And h1 tag is the third most crucial on-page SEO factor (after SEO title and content).

 First, you don’t have a character/pixel limit as you do with SEO titles.
 So you can go all out.

-Second, headlines need to be written with both humans and robots in mind.
+Second, headlines must be written with humans and robots in mind.

 So it’s not enough to just include the target keyword.